DilnozaBobokalonova1/rust-blackhat/rust-rat/README.md

 **Presentation Layer:**

+- Routing is done here to match an HTTP request to the correct function
 - Responsible for deserializing requests and serializing responses.
 - Owns models like HTML templates or structures for encoding in JSON/XML.
 - Encapsulates encoding details for server responses.